opencypher/cypherdb/src/content/docs/import/csv.md

 ---
 title: Import data from CSV files
-description: Bulk import data from CSV files into Kuzu using COPY FROM with extensive configuration options and error handling.
+description: Bulk import data from CSV files into CypherDB using COPY FROM with extensive configuration options and error handling.
 ---

 You can bulk import data to node and relationship tables from CSV files